 Members of the working press have been invited to this event.
 If you would prefer not to be photographed, please see the Registration Desk for an appropriate sticker to add to your badge.

 The Mensa Store is the official store for products at the AG.
-If scheduled, the Mensa Marketplace is where you will find arts and crafts for sale by Mensa members.
+Only authorized sales are permitted in the event space.

-A 10 percent processing fee will be charged for cancellation and refund requests through June 12, 2020.
-Refund and cancellation requests received after June 12 will be reviewed case-by-case, based on circumstance and event viability.
-Registrations are non-transferable.
+A 10-percent processing fee will be charged for cancellation and refund requests through May 31, 2024.
+Refund and cancellation requests received after May 31 will be reviewed case-by-case, based on circumstance and event viability.
+Registration rates are non-transferable.
 For more information or to cancel, email Registration.

-Signage at the event must be approved by AG Chairs.
+Signage at the event must be approved by the AG Chair.
 In accordance with hotel policy, nothing may be stapled, tacked, or taped to walls.
-Message boards are available to post notices — this includes general and personal announcements, such as request for meal tickets, roommates.
+Message boards are available to post notices — this includes general and personal announcements, such as requests for meal tickets and roommates.
 The AG Committee reserves the right to remove items considered inappropriate.

-The Mensa Foundation is a funding sponsor of Spark!, three days of structured programming for children ages 4-12 (divided into different age groups).
+The Mensa Foundation is a funding sponsor of Spark!: three days of structured programming for children ages 4-12 (divided into different age groups).
 It is not childcare; rather, it is an opportunity for youth to engage in activities specific to them.
 For safety and security, there are restrictions on who is allowed inside the Spark! area.
-If you aren’t a minor signed up for Spark! (or the parent/guardian of that child), you will not be allowed into the Spark! area.
+If you aren’t a minor who has been signed up for Spark! (or the parent/guardian of that child), you will not be allowed into the Spark! area.

 Any current or lapsed Mensa member who presents a program at an Annual Gathering is required to pay event registration.
-A nonmember who presents a program at an AG may receive a complimentary non-transferable registration for the day of the presentation; this registration may include one guest.
+An external speaker who presents a program at an AG may receive a complimentary non-transferable registration for the day of the presentation; this registration may include one guest.

-Tours are subject to cancellation if the tour minimum is not met by the tour deadline.
-If a tour is cancelled due to low registrations prior to the tour cutoff date, registrants will receive a full refund, minus the $0.35 tour company processing fee.
+Additionally, tours are subject to cancellation if the tour minimum is not met by the tour deadline.
+If a tour is canceled due to low registrations prior to the tour cutoff date, registrants will receive a full refund.
 Tour cancellation for low registrations will be determined no fewer than seven days prior to departure.

-Weapons policy for all American Mensa national events is dictated by the rules of the venue and applicable local, state, and federal law.
+The weapons/firearms policy for all American Mensa national events is dictated by the rules of the venue and applicable local, state, and federal law.
 The event hotels do not allow anyone to carry or possess firearms or any illegal weapons.

-Most of these policies are established in official American Mensa Actions Still in Effect and may not be modified.
-The AG Chair reserves the right to change or modify any policy or rule not based on official ASIEs or the ASIE appendix.
+Most of these policies are established in American Mensa’s Actions Still in Effect and may not be modified.
+The event Chair reserves the right to change or modify any policy or rule not based on official ASIEs or the ASIE appendix.